 Some people are born with a perfect rectus abdominis, which is a paired muscle that runs vertically on the abdomen.
 What we call the ‘packs’ are actually bands of connective tissue that run across the rectus abdominis, creating the illusion of them being separate muscles.

 So, if you have three connective tissue bands, you have a six pack.
 If you have four connective tissue bands running across the parallel muscles, you have an 8-pack.

 Some people have five connective tissue bands running across their abdomen.
 Hence, the 10-pack.
 And for some people their abdominal structure might even allow for 12 pack abs to form.

-You might spend a good part of your life doing crunches and oblique exercises.
+You might spend a good part of your life doing 1000 crunches a day, oblique workouts or other essential core exercises.
 But if you still do not have a visible ten pack, point to the sky and blame genetics.
 You have to be born with them.

 What Options Do I Have if I Want to Get 10-Pack Abs